Rexant-b2k/Rexant-b2k/README.md

 ### :pilot: About me:

 I am a seasoned IT specialist with a diverse and accomplished career spanning over 15 years.
 My journey in the IT began as a technician, where I provided essential IT support.
 Over time, I progressed to become a skilled system administrator, managing and maintaining critical systems and infrastructure.
 Later, I became a head of IT and medical equipment department if medical facility.
 Finally, I decided to make transitioning from IT operations to a developer role, which will bring me new opportunities and challenges.
 Being always interested in development, I found out that new technologies coupled with my experience and strong desire to learn development, allows me to change my professional sphere.
 I have been continuosly studing python programming and web development, integration, intersystem communicationd and deploying services.
 After completing trainings, I am ready to face new challenges.
 I possess a solid IT background and have unique combination of skills and expertise, and eager to use it to contribute effectively as a developer.
-_Why the pilot symbol is here?
+_Why the plane symbol is here?
 Aside from my studies and work, I prefer to be in motion: I have already got sailboat skipper (captain) license and in progress of obtaining pilot license_

 ---